 Boldly-patterned wallpapers have been on the rise for a couple of years now, with maximalist sensibilities prompting a more eclectic approach to pattern, but 2023 is the year for textured wallpapers!

 This, one of the latest interior design trends, brings with it a move towards surrealistic and fantastical patterns, combining to create a sense of profound luxury and ultimate self-expression.
 2023 will also continue to see the popularity of botanical-inspired wallpaper and wallhangings.

 Get inspired to incorporate wallpaper into your home with our best wallpaper tips.

 9. Dark Fixtures in Bathrooms

-Silver faucets and fixtures have been the staple in bathrooms for previous years, but this emerging on-trend look takes a different approach.
+Silver faucets and fixtures have been the staple in bathrooms for previous years, but this emerging interior design trend look takes a different approach.

 Dark fixtures in the bathroom, especially matt black, contrast wonderfully against bright bathrooms, giving a sense of depth in a sometimes underutilised space in terms of design.
 This trend provides a sophisticated look and can be embraced for bathroom lights, taps and handles.

 10. Upcycling Furniture & Shopping Mindfully